 A wonderful example of tactical urbanism and sustainable development, the Waste to Wonder Theme Park is one of Delhi’s most unique attractions.

-Situated next to the Sunder Nursery and the National Zoological Park, the park is made up of seven different sculptures – all created using recycled waste materials such as car bumpers, tyres, pipes, rods, fans, and all kinds of industrial bits and pieces totalling 150 tonnes of scrap!
+Situated next to the Sunder Nursery and the National Zoological Park, the park is made up of seven different sculptures – all created using recycled waste materials such as car bumpers, tires, pipes, rods, fans, and all kinds of industrial bits and pieces totaling 150 tonnes of scrap!

 But they’re not your average sculptures – the crafty creations represent seven of the architectural wonders of the world, including the Taj Mahal, Eiffel Tower, Great Pyramid of Giza, Colosseum of Rome, Statue of Liberty and even the Leaning Tower of Pisa.

-A great spot for a selfie (or seven), the park is open daily from 11am to 11pm and at just 50 rupees (less than $1), sells itself as one of the best budget-friendly things to do in Delhi.
+A great spot for a selfie (or seven), the park is open daily from 11 AM to 11 PM and at just 50 rupees (less than US$1), sells itself as one of the best budget-friendly things to do in Delhi.

 37 – Admire the Jama Masjid architecture